IOC Pays Tribute To Randhir Singh's Legacy

-The International Olympic Committee is mourning the death of Randhir Singh, a veteran Indian sports administrator, honouring his lasting impact on the Olympic Movement and his dedication to sports.
+The International Olympic Committee is mourning the death of Randhir Singh, a veteran Indian sports administrator and Olympian, honouring his exceptional contributions to the Olympic Movement and Asian sport.

 Key Points

-- The IOC mourns the death of Randhir Singh, a veteran Indian sports administrator and IOC honorary member.
+- The International Olympic Committee mourns the death of Randhir Singh, a veteran Indian sports administrator and IOC honorary member.

-- IOC President Kirsty Coventry paid tribute to Singh's exceptional service, loyalty, and dedication to the Olympic Movement.
+- Randhir Singh served as an IOC member and made significant contributions to the Olympic Movement in India and Asia.

-- The Olympic flag will be flown at half-mast for three days at the IOC headquarters in honour of Singh's contributions.
+- He served as Secretary General of the Olympic Council of Asia and played a key role in shaping Indian sport.

+- Tributes pour in from the IOC, OCA, and other Olympic bodies, recognising Singh's leadership and dedication.

-The International Olympic Committee (IOC) on Wednesday mourned the death of veteran Indian sports administrator Randhir Singh, with the Olympic flag flown at half-mast for three days at its headquarters here as a mark of respect.
+The International Olympic Committee (IOC) on Wednesday mourned the death of veteran Indian sports administrator Randhir Singh, with the Olympic flag flown at half-mast at its headquarters here as a mark of respect.

-IOC president Kirsty Coventry paid tribute to Singh for his "exceptional service to the Olympic Movement".
+IOC president Kirsty Coventry also paid tribute to Singh for his "exceptional service to the Olympic Movement".

 Singh died at his New Delhi residence on Wednesday after battling age-related ailments, marking the end of an era in the country's sporting landscape on which he left a lasting impact in varied roles.